Lavanya-Parashar/Lavanya-Parashar/README.md

 # 👋 Hey there, I'm Lavanya Parashar!

-🎓 A Computer Science undergrad with a deep passion for Artificial Intelligence 🤖, Machine Learning 📊, and everything Python 🐍.
+🎓 A Computer Science undergrad with a deep passion for Artificial Intelligence 🤖, Machine Learning 📊, and Python 🐍.
 I love building smart apps that solve real-world problems, and I’m always up for learning new tech 🚀.

 ---